Antipurity/sensor-network/docs/ROADMAP.md

                 - ✓ Replace this separate time sensor with a `Transform` that annotates each cell with start & end (prev end == next start) timings in the `user` part of the name, so that learning doesn't *have* to do BPTT per-step (non-scalable beyond about a minute) but across time resolutions.
             - ❌ System resources, if exposed: `m=performance.memory, m.usedJSHeapSize / m.totalJSHeapSize`.
 (Doesn't report a good number.
 Nor would have been useful even with a good estimate of RAM usage, because if JS over-allocates, it's usually already too late to do anything from JS.)
             - ⋯ Read from another channel: insert a hidden handler to that channel, and read-through.
-            - ⋯ Read from file.
+            - ✓ Read from file.
-                - ⋯ Allow `noFeedback=false`.
-Research dataset distillation: loop: do several iterations of learning on adjustable data points (preserving all gradient graphs), then evaluate on the bigger dataset (not learning model weights), accumulating gradient and finally adjusting the data points.
-(Might be a bit strange for autoregressive tasks.)
+                - ⋯ Research [dataset distillation](https://arxiv.org/abs/2109.12534): optimize the training of models on 'summary' data points and subsequent evaluation on data points after that.
 (ML-based compression: the more you live, the more you know and the faster you learn.)
 (For mesa-optimizer-learning, could simply give learned experience first, then target experience.
 No need to wait for gradient updates to learn at inference time.
 And if learned actions improve prediction, then they are predicted too, and it's all a feedback loop.
 Tho for accuracy, might want to only compress beginnings of single episodes, not all data.)
+                    - TODO: ...Do we really want this that much...
+                    - TODO: With Transformer RNNs, can we make the 'summary' a neural network from the previous summary and many data points to the next summary, and make the main model train from summaries where possible?
-                - ⋯ Research continuous model distillation (basically [Iterated Amplification](https://www.lesswrong.com/posts/vhfATmAoJcN8RqGg6/a-guide-to-iterated-amplification-and-debate)), because restarting sucks: making models not just out of dense layers `f(f(x))` but something like `(f(f(x)) + zeroGrad(g(x))) * .5`, where `g(x)` predicts `f(f(x))`. `g` is also self-distilled, and the result is too, until there's only 1 layer for the whole network, or maybe ½ or less layers via matrix factorization: `x@A → x@a@b`.
+                - ⋯ Research continuous model distillation (basically [Iterated Amplification](https://www.lesswrong.com/posts/vhfATmAoJcN8RqGg6/a-guide-to-iterated-amplification-and-debate)), because restarting sucks: [shallow-ing](https://arxiv.org/abs/2106.03186) to achieve infinite depth: making models not just out of dense layers `f(f(x))` but something like `f(g(x, non_trainable=true))`, where `g(x)` predicts the result (so it always tries to approximate "but what if we had 1 more layer"). `g` can be smaller than `f` and thus also distilled into a smaller net, which is distilled too, until there's only 1 layer for the whole network, or maybe ½ or less layers via matrix factorization: `x@A → x@a@b`.
 (Seems too simple to not have been tried.
 [This](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_676.pdf) also does not let teachers diverge too far from students, though without `+` and on weights rather than on outputs.
 No match was found.) (…Or just do [BYOL](https://arxiv.org/abs/2006.07733) with different online/target histories, possibly randomly dropping observations, or dropping them based on their hashes: `x@W < 0`.)
             - ⋯ In extension, read from tabs.
             - ✓ Read from Internet, with WebRTC, ❌ RabbitMQ preferable.
                 - ❌ Each data packet references its meta-data (names and such) by ID; when meta-data changes, it's re-sent until the other side acknowledges it.
 (Just send everything and rely on compression.)